folpindo/cdk-stepfunctions-redshift/API.md

   * **existingTableObj** (<code>[Table](#aws-cdk-aws-dynamodb-table)</code>)  Existing instance of DynamoDB table object, If this is set then the dynamoTableProps is ignored. __*Default*__: None
   * **logLevel** (<code>string</code>)  Optional log level to be used for Lambda functions. __*Default*__: INFO
   * **maxReceiveCount** (<code>number</code>)  The number of times a message can be unsuccessfully dequeued before being moved to the dead-letter queue. __*Default*__: required field if deployDeadLetterQueue=true.
+  * **powertoolsArn** (<code>string</code>)  The ARN of a lambda layer containing the AWS Lambda powertools. __*Default*__: Not provided then an application will be created from the serverless application registry to get the layer.
+If you plan to create multiple SfnRedshiftTaskers then you can reuse the powertoolsArn from the first instance.
   * **pythonLayerVersionProps** (<code>[PythonLayerVersionProps](#aws-cdk-aws-lambda-python-pythonlayerversionprops)</code>)  Optional user provided props to override the shared layer. __*Default*__: None
   * **queueProps** (<code>[QueueProps](#aws-cdk-aws-sqs-queueprops)</code>)  User provided props to override the default props for the SQS queue. __*Default*__: Default props are used
   * **starterExistingLambdaObj** (<code>[Function](#aws-cdk-aws-lambda-function)</code>)  Existing instance of Lambda Function object that starts execution, if this is set then the lambdaFunctionProps is ignored. __*Default*__: None